alberts-projects/dotnet-starter/README.md

 # creation log and notes

-dotnet comes with swagger built in.
+dotnet comes with swagger built in. (so cool) uses axios instead of fetch to manage requests